 Who supports the Project Bento Platform?

-So much of our desire to create a simple, effective way to provide urgent relief is due to the generosity of our founding organizers, donors and sponsors, as a result of their personal and financial commitment, all Project Bento operating costs are provided by our organizers and sponsors so that 100% of donations on projectbento.org are used to help lives.
+So much of our desire to create a simple, effective way to provide urgent relief is due to the generosity of our founding organizers, donors and sponsors, as a result of their personal and financial commitment, all Project Bento operating costs are provided by our organizers and sponsors so that 100% of public donations on projectbento.org are used to help lives.

 How can I donate to the charities, employee and restart/rebuild funds involved?